Water Supply Pipe Replacement Cost

 FAQs

-Copper piping has been used for water line replacement for more than fifty years.
-It is a popular choice for all types of water applications, including water main replacement.
-Although copper is more expensive to buy per metre (between £17 and £28), the pipes can last decades, they handle high temperatures well, and they resist bacteria, which makes them ideal for pipes containing drinking water.
+Although copper is more expensive to buy per metre, the pipes can last decades, they handle high temperatures well, and they resist bacteria.
+Making them ideal for pipes containing drinking water.

 Using a professional will likely take less time, especially if you use an approved contractor to avoid time-consuming inspections.
 DIY is fine for simpler plumbing jobs, but laying a new water supply pipe is better left to a professional.